-The product is supplied as NuGet package which can be installed locally using any of the following methods:
+The NuGet package can be installed locally using any of the following methods:

-- The dotnet command-line tool (all platforms).
-This method is detailed in the next section. - Visual Studio's Package Manager UI (Windows and macOS) - ► Visual Studio's Package Manager Console (Windows) - ► The nuget command-line tool (all platforms)
+- ► The dotnet command-line tool (all platforms).
+This method is detailed in the next section. - ► Visual Studio's Package Manager UI (Windows and macOS) - ► Visual Studio's Package Manager Console (Windows) - ► The nuget command-line tool (all platforms)

-The project files for the supplied samples are prepared for target framework .NET Core 2.0 (target framework moniker TFM=netcoreapp2.0).
-You may want to adjust the TFM in the project files if you want to target a different framework, e.q.
+The project files for the supplied samples are prepared for target framework .NET 6.0 (target framework moniker TFM=net6.0).

-Installing TET for .NET Core with the dotnet command-line tool.
+Installing TET for .NET with the dotnet command-line tool.
 We describe the installation, configuration and build process with the dotnet utility, using the supplied extractor project as an example:

-- ► Unpack the compressed product package in a directory of your choice. - ► In a command shell cd to the extractor project directory:
+- ► Unpack the product package in a directory of your choice. - ► In a command shell cd to the extractor project directory:

-'''

-cd <installdir>\bind\dotnetcore\C#\extractor
+cd <installdir>\bind\dotnet\csharp\extractor

-'''